What is Nova?

 What if I am signed up for Summer Bridge which Nova Trip do I sign up for?
 What if I already signed up for another week?

-If you have registered for Summer Bridge and have not signed up for Nova then you will need to sign up for the week of August 14-18.
-There are four trips to choose from.
-If you have already signed up for Nova but a different week, the Nova staff will be contacting you to switch your Nova trip to August 14-18.
+If you have registered for Summer Bridge and have not signed up for Nova then you will need to sign up for the weeks of July 16-20 & July 23-27.
+If you live outside of the New England area you can sign up for the last week of Nova August 20-24.
+There are many trips to choose from.
+If you have already signed up for Nova but a different week, the Nova staff will be contacting you to switch your Nova trip.

 I am 40 years old returning to finish my bachelors.
 Should I attend Nova?